 Does your dog visit with other dogs on the trail rather than staying focused and passing them?

-Are you wondering, aside from saying a command how do train your dog a command
+Are you wondering, aside from saying a command louder or saying it again and again, how do train your dog to learn a command

-Are you wondering, aside from saying on-by and hoping and praying, how are you going to ensure interference free passing.
+Are you wondering, aside from saying on-by and hoping and praying, how are you going to ensure interference-free and contact-free passing.

 Are you wondering how you know if your dog is ready for a race?
 What race?
 Why ?

 Want to know tips and techniques for better performance, which help you rise up the race food chain and not just be a number in someone elses' ranking.

 We teach you how to solve these and many other issues.
 Join us for a training session and we will turn your frustrating runs into enjoyable outings for you and your pet.
 Classes are kept small in order to provide you with specialized one-on-one training.

 If you are new to dog powered sports join us for a beginner training session (we provide the gear for the day).
 This is a great way to see if the Dryland and Skijoring sports venues are of interest to you and your canine pal.

 Bring your dog and we will teach YOU how to teach YOUR dog using positive training method with certified dogpower sports trainers.
 Learn in a relaxed, friendly and fun atmosphere.
 No gimmicks, no sales pitch, just honest information.